 If you have a net worth in excess of $500,000 the answer is most likely a resounding, YES!
 You’ve earned it, now you should protect it.

-If you were found liable for bodily injury/property damage in an auto accident or someone were be injured on your property, your auto or home insurance will provide you with coverage up to the limit set in your policy.
+If you are found liable for bodily injury/property damage in an auto accident or someone were be injured on your property, your auto or home insurance will provide you with coverage up to the limit set in your policy.
 After your policy limit is exhausted you are left on the hook for the remaining damages.
-For example, imagine you hit a car driven by a young couple with a couple of kids in the backseat, you would owe for lost wages, medical bills, and pain and suffering.
+For example, you hit a car driven by a young couple with a couple of kids in the backseat.
+You would owe for lost wages, medical bills, plus pain and suffering.
 The lost wages could start at $1 million, medical bills could easily be over $500,000.
 Compensation for pain and suffering alone can exhaust some policy limits.

 With an Umbrella Liability Policy you would have an additional $1 million or more of coverage.
 An umbrella policy kicks in when you reach the limit on the underlying liability coverage in a homeowners or auto policy.
 It will also cover you for things such as libel and slander.

 Umbrella Insurance allows you to extend your auto, boat and homeowner’s insurance policies so that you don’t lose what you’ve worked so hard to achieve.
 Anyone who owns a home, car or boat is vulnerable to large lawsuits.
-Even if you have not accumulated a significant amount of wealth, owning a home with a swim pool, owning a boat or having a youthful driver makes your need for protection even greater.
-Remember your future wages are an asset that can be included in a judgement against you.
+Even if you have not accumulated a significant amount of wealth, owning a home with a swimming pool, owning a boat or having a young driver on your plan makes your need for protection even greater.
+Remember -- your future wages are an asset that can be included in a judgement against you.